sradiouy/deNovoTEsDmel/README.md

 - RefrencePath =  full path to Reference genome in fasta format
 - genes2strain = sam file transfer of genes from reference genomes to strains
 - cds2strain = sam file transfer of cds from reference genomes to strains
+- githubData = full path to the data folder inside this repository

 ### Prepare CDS and genes reference fasta